WorkerFramework/worker-framework/worker-example/worker-example/README.md

 - Replace old versions of producers of `ExampleWorkerTask` with new ones
 - Allow the queue with the old versions of `ExampleWorkerTask` to drain and then shut down the old Worker containers

-## Maintainers

- The following people are contacts for developing and maintaining this module:

- - Dermot Hardy (Belfast, UK, dermot.hardy@microfocus.com)